Our Blog

 • Blurred vision

-Treatment of Ritalin Overdose
+Treatment of Ritalin Overdose in Tennessee

 Stomach pumping is not pleasant.
 However, this process can remove unabsorbed medications; the treatment team can then watch the patient for organ damage.
 Learning the signs of Ritalin overdose could prevent heart attack, stroke, circulation difficulties or failure, seizure, coma, convulsions, or fatal drug poisoning.
-Meanwhile, drug addiction treatment may be needed following a Ritalin overdose.
+Meanwhile, drug addiction treatment may be needed following an overdose.